jpnws/multiplex/README.md

 > Note: Some shell commands in the book, especially the environment setting
 > commands are based on non-Windows OS (presumably MacOS or Linux).
 Since this
-> project (multiplex) is develop under Windows, some commands  that I am keeping
+> project (multiplex) is developer under Windows 11 (Terminal w/ PowerShell
-> as notes for myself below apply to Windows PowerShell.
+> v7.x), some commands that I am keeping as notes for myself below apply to
+> Windows PowerShell.

 ## Do this whenever modifying `spec.yaml`.